evnaz/ENSwiftSideMenu/README.md

   }
   ```

-4. To change content view controller implement next code in your menu view controller:
+4. To change content view controller use next line in your menu view controller:

   ```swift
   sideMenuController()?.setContentViewController(destViewController)